 12. Content Writer

-Digital marketing is a booming field and consumers are becoming increasingly savvy about advertisements, websites and social media.
-Content writers create the content audiences are looking for and present it in an attractive fashion.
+Digital marketing is booming, and consumers are becoming increasingly savvy about advertisements, websites, and social media.
+Content writers create the content audiences are looking for and present it attractively.
 They also use different social media channels to attract new clientele and to retain and engage existing ones.
-They work with strategists, designers, SEO (Search Engine Optimisation) managers and branding experts to get the world talking about the latest trends.
+They work with strategists, designers, SEO (Search Engine Optimisation) managers, and branding experts to get the world talking about the latest trends.

 13. Market Researcher

 Media Research Analysts gather, interpret and present detailed information available publicly via news organizations, government reports, online forms, blogs, news sites, and other sources for businesses, governments, universities, and organizations.
-They also work with public relations departments of corporates or governments to develop advertising and communications strategies based on public sentiment about a subject, product, or service.
+They also work with corporate public relations departments to develop advertising and communications strategies based on public sentiment about a subject, product, or service.

 14. Public Relations Officer